draeger-lab/SBSCL/README.md

 The package structure in more detail:
 ```
  /
- |- dev            -> Contains the fomatting configuration files for Eclipse and IntelliJ IDEs
+ |- dev                 -> Contains the diagrams and fomatting-guidelines for the developers
  |- docs                -> Contains code for the maven built website
  |- modules             -> Contains the code for support of cellDesigner and cytoscape in FERN
  |- src                 -> The main source folder containing all the code and test files
     |- assembly         -> assembly files for maven plugins
     |- lib              -> 3rd party libraries needed for compilation and execution
     |- main             -> Core java files of simulation library
     |- test             -> JUnit test files along with resources required
     |- site             -> Contains markup files, old javadoc, site.xml and other website
                             resources
  |- LICENSE.txt         -> the license, under which this project is distributed
  |- pom.xml             -> Maven file for building the project
  |- README.md           -> this file
+ |- UserGuidelines.md   -> Contains the guidelines for using the features of library
 ```

 ## Troubleshooting

 Please e-mail any bugs, problems, suggestions, or issues regarding this library to the bug tracker at https://github.com/draeger-lab/SBSCL/issues

+#### Licensing terms

+This file is part of Simulation Core Library, a Java-based library for efficient numerical simulation of biological models.

+Copyright (C) 2007 jointly held by the individual authors.

+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.
+A copy of the license agreement is provided in the file named [LICENSE.txt](LICENSE.txt) included with this software distribution and also available online as http://www.gnu.org/licenses/lgpl-3.0-standalone.html.

+Please cite the original work and the authors when using this program.
+See the [project homepage](https://draeger-lab.github.io/SBSCL/) for details.